 Click Download update When you are ready to download the update.
 This downloads the update in the background.
 After downloading the update, click Update and restart from the Docker menu.
 This installs the latest update and restarts Docker Desktop for the changes to take effect.

 To uninstall Docker Desktop from your Windows machine:

 - From the Windows Start menu, select Settings > Apps > Apps & features.

 - Select Docker Desktop from the Apps & features list and then select Uninstall.

 Uninstalling Docker Desktop destroys Docker containers, images, volumes, and other Docker related data local to the machine, and removes the files generated by the application.
 Refer to the back up and restore data section to learn how to preserve important data before uninstalling.

 Where to go next

-Get started with Docker teaches you how to define and deploy applications with Docker.
+- Get started with Docker is a tutorial that teaches you how to deploy a multi-service stack.

-Troubleshooting describes common problems, workarounds, how to run and submit diagnostics, and submit issues.
+- Troubleshooting describes common problems, workarounds, and how to get support.

-Release Notes lists component updates, new features, and improvements associated with Stable and Edge releases.
+- Release notes lists component updates, new features, and improvements associated with Docker Desktop releases.